 What Is The Price for Aluminum Cans?

 When you looking for a place to bring your aluminum cans to for recycling, you can start calling local recycling facilities and ask for their current price for aluminum cans.
-Like we mentioned earlier some stats have buyback programs for aluminum cans so that can be a factor too.
+As we mentioned earlier some states have buyback programs for aluminum cans so that can be a factor too.
 Call your local scrap yard for the current prices for aluminum cans and other metals you may be recycling.
 Below you can see that prices for aluminum can recycle usually remain steady for the most part.

 Is It Worth Spending Time Recycling Your Aluminum Cans for Cash?

 Bringing your aluminum cans to the scrap yards in your area can seem like a waste of time, but when you start adding up the dollars for your aluminum can recycling it could be worth the time.
 Often times we suggest that you gather a large load of aluminum cans before heading to the scrap yard to cash them in.
 We have listed some of the steps and tips when recycling your aluminum cans with your local scrap yards.

 - Better In Bulk – If you are gathering aluminum cans for recycling at your scrap yard, it is better to have a large quantity so you receive higher payments.
 If you are going to collect some for weeks or even months, make sure you have enough room and the right storage to easily move them around when you are ready to recycle them.
 It can be a good idea to store them in simple trash cans or even larger plastic bags you can easily transfer.

 - Crush & Clean Cans – If you are collecting quite a few and you have room for them, it could be a good idea to get a can crusher so you can save some room and collect more in your storage area.
 It could also be a good idea to rinse them out when you are recycling cans.
 Depending on the scrap yard, some yards may give you a marked-down price if they are filled with liquids.